hbkworld/streaming-spec/complex_types.md

 ## Signal Number

 The `Signal Number` field indicates to which signal the following data block belongs to.
-It MUST within a single device.
+It MUST be unique within a single device.
 Different devices MAY use the same signal numbers.
-The `Signal Number` is required to carry more than one single signal over a single socket connection.
+The `Signal Number` is required to differentiate more than one single signal carried over the same stream.

 `0` is the `Signal Number` reserved for [Stream Related Meta Information](#stream-related-meta-information).